Long-shot/Money-Transfers/README.md

 Due to Jetty running in Debug-level modes, one can see errors while running Jar.
 It's normal behaviour(apparently see https://github.com/eclipse/jetty.project/issues/3529)

-Unfortunately, Jacoco fails to correctly check some functions, but this close enough.
+Unfortunately, Jacoco fails to correctly check some functions, so coverage is not precise, but this close enough.
 ### How to run
 There are two ways to run project: